FBI tracking major uptick in teens targeted by online threat “sextortion”

 The FBI reports at least 3,000 children, mostly teenage boys, have become victims.
 The agency said these crimes are also connected to more than a dozen suicides this year alone.

-Federal officials say these crimes begin where kids feel safe and comfortable and for many, that’s online.
+Federal officials say these crimes begin where kids feel safe and comfortable, and for many, that’s online.
 They say suspects often pose as young girls using fake accounts on social media platforms like Facebook and Instagram.
-The target boys between 14 and 17 but the FBI says some victims are as young as 10 years old.
+The target boys between 14 and 17 years old, but the FBI says some victims are as young as 10 years old.

 Authorities explain victims are then tricked into sending sexually explicit photos of themselves.
 According to law enforcement, once that happens, the suspect will threaten to release the compromising images unless they send money.

-“The best thing you can do is ask your child if this has happened to anyone that you know, open up that dialogue, get them to start talking about,” Coffren.
-“They’ll probably tell you stories of who they’ve heard it happened to whether in their school or in a local school as well.”
+“The best thing you can do is ask your child, ‘Has this happened to anyone that you know?’
+Open up that dialogue, get them to start talking about (it),” Coffren said.
+“They’ll probably tell you stories of who they’ve heard it happened to, whether in their school or in a local school as well.”

 The FBI believes most of these schemes are coming from outside the United States and originating in West Africa.
 They say this can make it difficult to identify suspects, but officials are investigating cases.